ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts: Contrastive Classifier-Free Guidance

-Here, $\tau$ is a coefficient that can depend on the noise scheduling and also additional user parameters as the ``temperature" on the logit~\cite{simclr}.
-Although $\tau$ can be defined as timestep-dependent based on the diffusion reverse process, we found that setting $\tau$ as a constant yields stable and preferable results, while being simple to implement.
+Here, $\tau_t$ is a coefficient that depends on the noise scheduling and the selection of $\sigma_t$, working as the ``temperature" on the logit~\citep{simclr}.
+Although $\tau_t$ can be defined as timestep-dependent based on the diffusion reverse process, we found that setting $\tau_t$ as a constant is sufficient to yield stable and preferable results, while being simple to implement.
+A more detailed analysis of the selection of $\tau_t$ can be found in Appendix~\ref{suppl:tau}.